Cedar Park vs Running Brushy Middle: A vs B in Leander ISD (2025 TEA)

 What is Cedar Park Middle School’s TEA rating?

-Cedar Park Middle received an A rating with a score of 91 out of 100 from the Texas Education Agency in 2025.
+Cedar Park Middle received an A rating from the Texas Education Agency in 2025.

 What is Running Brushy Middle School’s TEA rating?

-Running Brushy Middle received a B rating with a score of 89 out of 100 in 2025.
+Running Brushy Middle received a B rating in 2025.

 Are both schools in Leander ISD?